MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/tsg-create-private-channel.md

 ms.subservice: viva-sales
 ---

-# Can't create private channels in Teams
+# Can't create private channels in Microsoft Teams

 This article helps you troubleshoot and resolve issues when you can't create private channels in Teams.